 Lafayette Square Park

-Posted: 11.02.2019 | Updated: 11.26.2024
+Posted: 11.02.2019 | Updated: 02.06.2025

-If you are living in the United States, chances are you have heard of Lafayette square Park and its ghost.
-It is a popular and historic park that you can find directly to the North of White House.
 If you have ever visited Washington D.C. you have likely seen this park.
 It also houses the iconic statue of Andrew Jackson at the battle of New Orleans, on a horse dramatically rearing while Jackson holds his hat in his hands.
-This park is ringed by some of the most tragic and historical houses in America, however, it holds a few secrets of its own.

 What is Lafayette Square Park?

 Lafayette is a very popular park that is located to the rear of the White House.
 It is a seven-acre park that is open to the public.
 It is technically located within the bounds of President’s Park.
-The park was named after a man named Gilbert Du Motier, Marquis de Lafayette.
-He was a French hero of the American Revolutionary War commanding America Troops in several decisive battles, including the Siege of Yorktown.
-Lafayette was shot in the leg during the battle of Brandywine, near Philadelphia.
-Injured legs will feature later in our tour of the park.

 The park also has several statues including one of Gilbert Du Motier Lafayette.
 The other famous statue in the park is Andrew Jackson on a horseback, the first bronze statue cast in the United States, and the first equine statue in the world to be balanced solely on the horse’s rear legs.
-This park is part of the National Historic Landmark District.
-It was included in the register in 1970.

-A tragic murder in the square
+A murder in Lafayette Square, D.C.

 In 1859 on a cold February evening, Representative of the United States Congress Daniel Sickles murdered Philip Barton Key II in the newly landscaped park.